umihoshijima/umihoshijima.github.io/research.md

 ---
 layout: page
-title: Ecophysiology
+title: Research
-permalink: /ecophys/
+permalink: /research/
 ---

-### *I am very interested in how an organism's physiology responds to a changing environment.*
+### *I am very interested in how an organism's physiology responds to its dynamic environment.*

-I have explored this relationship in a variety of invertebrate systems, focusing largely on early developmental stages.
+I explore this complex relationship by research by simultaneously researching the organism and its environment through ecophysiology and autonomous sensor deployments.
 I am currently scaling this work up to communities and ecosystems.
+Through this work, I have been fortunate enough to conduct scientific diving operations around the globe.

 ### Kelp Forest grazers in Southeast Alaska